One of the most common questions we are asked by archivists and other collection holders when speaking to them about our digitisation services is:

 You might also find these posts interesting...

-We hope you found the information above useful.
-If you are planning a heritage digitisation project you might also find our Best Practice Planning Tips helpful, or if you are looking for funding for a project our Sources of Funding for Digitisation directory.
+If you are planning a heritage digitisation project you may wish to consider our Heritage Digitisation Consultancy Service.
+You might also find our Best Practice Planning Tips helpful or, if you are looking for funding for your project, our Sources of Funding Guide can help you navigate the financial help available.
+You can even sign up for our Funding Resources Pack.